A3 between Zürich and Sargans, exit Niederurnen, through Glarus, Schwanden, towards Elm. Behind Engi at the left.

 The history of Elm and the Sernftal (Sernft valley) was dominated by the slate mining.
 One of the abandoned slate mines, located at Hinterdorf Engi, is open to the public.
 The 2.5 hour long tour shows the conditions under which the miners worked and explains the economic situation of the locals.

-The slate mine is famous wordlwide due to the fossils found in the slate.
+The slate mine has worldwide fame due to the fossils found in the slate.
 This started in the year 1705, when the naturalist Johann Jakob Scheuchzer from Zürich first visited the mine.
 He discovered some fossils and asked the miners to send him all fossils they discovered to Zürich.
-They had no objections, as he payed well for them.
-Scheuchzer prepared the fossils and they then went to natural science museums all over the world.
+They had no objections, as he paid well for them.
+Scheuchzer prepared the fossils, and they then went to natural science museums all over the world.
 A huge collection of the fossils may be found in the Glarner Naturmuseum, which opened 2004 in the former Weseta Textil AG in Vorderdorf.

-The tour starts at a small museum located at the citiy limits towards Matt.
+The tour starts at a small museum located at the city limits towards Matt.
 The museum contains a collection on the working conditions and the local history.
-Good shoes and warm clothes required for the tour.
+Good shoes and warm clothes required for the underground tour, helmets are provided.
 The tour may be booked with a meal afterwards.
+There are also combo tours with a second local sight, but they are only offered for groups after appointment.